Katherine Legge: Champ Car

 In the 2005–2006 off-season, Legge tested a Champ Car once for Rocketsports Racing and twice for PKV Racing.
 In February 2006, it was announced that she would drive for PKV Racing in the 2006 Champ Car season.
-In June, she became the first woman to lead a lap in series history, leading 12 laps at Milwaukee.
+In June, she became the first woman to lead a lap in series history, leading twelve laps at Milwaukee.
 Legge suffered a violent accident at the 2006 Grand Prix of Road America when the rear wing of her car broke; she was able to walk away from the car unharmed.

-Legge drove for Dale Coyne Racing in 2007, and her best result in the series was sixth place, twice.
+Legge drove for Dale Coyne Racing in 2007, and her best result in the series was sixth place twice.

 DTM

 In 2008, Legge moved to the Deutsche Tourenwagen Masters series, driving for Colin Kolles' Futurecom TME Audi team.
-For 2009 and 2010 she raced for the Abt Sportsline team, who were the 2008 champions.
-For 2009 she was the only one of the 5 drivers in the Abt Sportline team using the previous year's car.
+For 2009 and 2010, she raced for the Abt Sportsline team, who were the 2008 champions.
+For 2009, she was the only one of the five drivers in the Abt Sportline team using the previous year's car.

-Return to the US
+IndyCar

 In January 2012, Legge signed with Dragon Racing in the IndyCar Series, alongside Frenchman Sébastien Bourdais.
 Legge reached a two-year agreement with sponsor TrueCar as part of their Women Empowered campaign.
 However, since the Lotus engines were shown to be uncompetitive, the team made a change to Chevrolet engines.
 But team owner Jay Penske could only procure one Chevrolet engine lease agreement for the team, so they could only enter one car per race after Indianapolis.
 Therefore, for the remainder of 2012, Dragon entered Bourdais at the road and street courses, and Legge at oval tracks, except for Sonoma Raceway where both drivers were able to compete.
-Legge finished 26th in points, competing in ten of the 15 races, and had a best finish of ninth in the 2012 MAVTV 500 IndyCar World Championships at Auto Club Speedway.
+Legge finished 26th in points, competing in ten of the fifteen races, and had a best finish of ninth in the 2012 MAVTV 500 IndyCar World Championships at Auto Club Speedway.

+Legge participated in the 2013 Indianapolis 500 race as a joint venture between Schmidt Peterson Motorsports and Team Pelfrey.
+She took her first practice laps on bump day and qualified 33rd.
+She ended the race in 26th.

+In May 2015, Legge announced her involvement with the Grace Autosport project to enter the 2016 Indianapolis 500 race.
+Working with the support of the FIA's Women in Motorsport Commission, the all-female team set out to promote technology and engineering as a career for young women.
+The team was unable to acquire a chassis, and subsequently did not enter the race.